White Northern Beans with Aji Verde Sauce

-- Add 1 onion, pork bone, green pepper and bay leaf and cook in pressure cooker for about an hour.
+- Add the pork bone, green pepper and bay leaf and cook high pressure 50 minutes, natural release.

-- Meanwhile in a skillet, add olive oil, chopped onion, garlic and cilantro, season with a pinch of salt and sauté on medium- low heat until onions are soft, about 5 to 10 minutes.
+- Meanwhile in a large skillet, add olive oil, chopped onion, garlic, cilantro, chicken bullion, cumin, and adobo seasoning season and cook over medium-low heat until onions are soft, about 5 to 10 minutes.